kingxueyuf/predict-car-speed/README.md

 <10 is good. <5 is better. <3 is heart.
 ```

-When I first read the specification, the problem seemed simple enough that it would not require a complex model.
-I mean, regressing the edges of each frames should roughly give the speed.
-But I want this project to be ultimately useful for self-driving.
-And since I was studying the deep learning approaches in natural language processing,
-I wanted to use this opportunity to learn more about image/video processing using deep learning.

 ## Dataset Exploration

 In order to predict the speed, I will have to feed multiple images to the model.